flipifucan/ElkStack-Security/WEEK13/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the **`Jump-Box Provisioner`** machine can accept connections from the Internet.
+Only the **Jump-Box Provisioner** machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_

           Jump-Box public IP: 20.106.143.99

-Machines within the network can only be accessed by **`Jump-Box Provisioner`**.
+Machines within the network can only be accessed by **Jump-Box Provisioner**.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_

           Jump-box private IP: 10.0.0.4